jingcshi/ICON/README.md

 ### Sub-models

-**eBay models**: Models fine-tuned on eBay data with the pipeline described below are available at RNO: `/user/jingcshi/ICON_models/`.

 We offer a quick pipeline for fine-tuning (roughly year 2020 strength) solid and well-known pretrained language models to obtain the three required models.

 1. Use the scripts under `/experiments/data_wrangling` to build the training and evaluation data for each sub-model using your taxonomy (or the Google PT taxonomy placed there by default).